 +61 2 9463 2415

-Kathy has joined the Division of Surgery & Anaesthesia with a background in data analysis, data management and process improvement.
+Kathy has an extensive background in data analysis, data management and process improvement.

 After graduating with a Bachelor of Business and Bachelor of Science from UTS, Kathy worked for 8 years in the area of data research and analysis in the financial services sector.
 During that time, she led a global data migration project and regularly presented at company executive meetings.
 She also developed a highly-regarded industry report that clients use for major decision-making.

 In 2017, Kathy joined Northern Sydney Local Health District as a Project Coordinator for the development of the Northern Beaches Hospital and transition of Manly Hospital and Mona Vale Hospital services.
 More recently, she worked as a Senior Correspondence Officer in the Ministerial and Executive Correspondence Unit.